Dr. Shawn Apostel

 Director of Faculty Development

-Dr. Bucalos serves as the Director of the Faculty Development Center.
-Prior to her appointment as Faculty Development Director, she served as the Associate Dean of the School of Education from 2007-2012.
-As a Bellarmine faculty member since 2000, she also served as Undergraduate Chair for most of her tenure in the Annsley Frazier Thornton School of Education.
+Dr. Anne Bucalos, professor of education, currently serves as the Director of the Faculty Development Center.
+She has been part of the Bellarmine community since 2000.
+Prior to her appointment as Faculty Development Director, she served as Undergraduate Chair and Associate Dean of the School of Education.
 Dr. Bucalos earned her M.Ed. and Ed.D from the University of Kentucky with an emphasis in Special Education.
 She holds a B.A. degree in Psychology and Secondary Education from Vanderbilt University.

 Dr. Bucalos’ research interests include educator dispositions, adolescent behavior disorders, and generational differences.
 She has been published in journals such as Behavior Disorders, Teaching Exceptional Children, and AILACTE Journal, and has presented at numerous national and international conferences.
-Dr. Bucalos served as the south region representative for the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE) and continues to serve as a member of the AILACTE Journal editorial board.
-She has served as a Kentucky Professional Standards Board of Examiner for state accreditation/NCATE site visits.
+Dr. Bucalos served as the south region representative for the Association of Independent Liberal Arts Colleges for Teacher Education (AILACTE) and as a member of the AILACTE Journal editorial board.
+She was appointed previously to the Kentucky Professional Standards Board of Examiners for state accreditation/NCATE site visits.
 Dr. Bucalos was the recipient of the Kentucky Association of Teacher Educators Distinguished Educator Award for 2012.

 You may contact Dr. Bucalos at firstname.lastname@example.org.